ASP.NET Core

 },

-Setting TracesSampleRate to 1.0 in this example configures Sentry to capture 100% of transactions for performance monitoring.
+Setting TracesSampleRate to 1.0 in this example configures Sentry to capture 100% of transactions for tracing.
 We recommend adjusting this value in production.
 See Automatic Instrumentation for further information.

 It's also possible to bind properties to the SDK via environment variables, like: